 The oldest surviving church in the castle complex is the Basilica of St. George (Bazilika sv.
 Jiri).
 Although it was rebuilt several times, recent restoration preserved many of its features from the early tenth century.
 The convent of St. George, founded by Prince Boleslav in 973, housed the first Bohemian monastic order.

 Golden Lane (Zlata Ulicka) was a double row of decrepit wooden shacks until the reign of the Habsburg Empress Maria Theresa, who modernised much of the castle in the neo-classical style.
 Popular belief has it that the golden lane got its name from alchymists who worked for Rudolf II.
 In reality, goldsmiths set up shops here after the great fire in the Mala Strana in 1541.
 If you want to find out how to turn lead into gold, visit the Museum of Alchemy at the Powder Tower.
 Also get in the city walls and see how it looks like inside.
+The Golden Lane also inspired writers, Franz Kafka rented house No.22 to work on his novel The Castle.
+Jaroslav Seifert, Nobel Prize winning poet also drew from the lane's genius loci.
+Then, in the 1960s, the houses got their pastel coats.

 THIS IS THE END of one day Prague walk- now you can walk down the castle stairs to Klarov, where is the metro station A Malostranska.
 Don't forget to book your tickets for an evening concert